felix-melligan/NetApp_Cloud_SE_Documentation/AWS/Connector_Deployment.md

 - Create policy and Role for CVO instances as well
 - Policies for BOTH Cloud Manager Connectors and CVO are found here: https://mysupport.netapp.com/site/info/cloud-manager-policies

+**NOTE**: If your organization has SCP (Service Control Policies) that block any of the functionality listed in the JSON file then authentication via cloudmanager.netapp.com will fail.

 S3 Endpoint for Tiering:

 - If using Tiering MAKE sure you add the S3 endpoint: AWS -> VPC -> Endpoints -> Create Endpoint -> search for ’s3’ -> Choose the VPC for it -> add subnet associations -> Select a Security Group -> Create Endpoint